schereddy/dataviz_final_project-schereddy/README.md

 ## Project 02

-In the `project_01/` folder you can find
+In the `project_02/` folder you can find
-1.data/ :about births in US from 2010-14
+1.data/ : Fifa_18 player attributes dataset, Florida_lakes shapes dataset and WestRoxbury Housing Dataset
 2.report/ : HTML report and RMD file for the project
 3.Code and project report along with README and an RProj file.